 An important cultural and civic leader in St. Louis, Kimmy Brauer has been nationally recognized for her volunteer work as a fundraiser.
 She has not only served on the boards of many cultural and charitable organizations but also directed numerous successful benefits for them.
 At the time of the 75th Distinguished Alumni Awards, highlights of Kimmy’s community volunteer work included serving on the boards of Opera Theater of St. Louis and Variety the Children’s Charity of St. Louis (who named her “Woman of the Year” in 1992) and as president of the St. Louis Art Museum Board.
 Since then, Kimmy has continued to positively impact the region through service and leadership.
 She and her husband, Stephen, are also dedicated philanthropists whose generosity has benefitted countless community organizations, including Washington University, which named the Stephen F. and Camilla T. Brauer Hall to honor the couple’s longstanding devotion to and impact on the University.

 You are here

 The Rossman School Distinguished Alumni Award recognizes men and women, living or deceased, who, by outstanding achievement, exemplify the values taught by Rossman School — leadership, citizenship, creativity, humanity and love of learning.
 This award, presented every five years, is the highest honor bestowed to our alumni.
 The first Distinguished Alumni Awards were presented in 1993, coinciding with the school’s 75th anniversary celebration.
 Thirty-five alumni have received the award to date.
 Learn more about the recipients below (* indicates deceased).

 Plans are under way for the 100th Anniversary Distinguished Alumni Awards presentation taking place on Thursday, November 30, 2017.
-Nominations may be submitted through July 31, 2017 using our Nomination Form.
+Check back soon for more information.